How Many Sessions With a Clinical Psychologist Will I Need?

-There is no standard number of sessions
+There is no standard number of sessions for everyone.

 For some people, a relatively brief, focused piece of work is sufficient to address a specific issue.
 For others, particularly where patterns are more longstanding or complex, a longer period of therapy allows for a more in-depth understanding and meaningful change.